Monday 18 March 2024

 JASWORD (Commodore 64)

 When I purchased my first C64 back in 2006, I had no idea of the adventure that lay ahead.
-I fell in love with the machine almost immediately and the almost daily release of new homebrew games and demoscene releases kept me thoroughly entertained.
+I fell in love with the machine almost immediately and the daily release of new homebrew games and demoscene releases kept me thoroughly entertained.
 However, as the Commodore 64 is a computer (in contrast to a games console), I also wanted to find some way of putting it to productive use, as perhaps it may have been during the machine’s heyday.

 At the time I was still actively writing game reviews for the RGCD blog, so the obvious choice was to use the computer as a distraction-free word processor.
 Without the immediately accessible temptations of the internet and social media, I have always found it easier to maintain my focus when typing on vintage hardware, and the C64 certainly has a much nicer keyboard than the mushy one on the Atari ST. Seriously, the keyboard on the ST is so terrible that Atari's GEM operating system actually includes a short chirp sound that is played upon every key press to provide some sort of tactile feedback to the user!